 This information describes your Medtronic implanted infusion pump, including how it works, how it’s placed, and how it’s refilled.

 You will get your medication through a Medtronic pump.
-Your Medtronic pump is a small, programmable device made of titanium metal.
-It‘s round and about the size of a hockey puck.
-Your pump has 4 main parts (see figure 1).
+Your pump is a small, programmable device made of titanium metal.
+It’s round and about the size of a hockey puck.
+The pump has a few main parts (see Figure 1).

 - The fill port is in the center of your pump.
-Your medication will be put into your pump through the fill port.
+Medication is put into your pump through the fill port.

 - The reservoir will hold your medication.

 - The catheter is a small, flexible tube.
-It will connect your pump to your hepatic artery (the main blood vessel that goes into your liver).
+It connects your pump to your hepatic artery (the main blood vessel that goes into your liver).

 Your pump will be implanted (surgically placed) in your abdomen (belly) close to your liver.
 The medication will flow from your pump directly into your liver through the catheter that’s placed in your hepatic artery.Back to top

 You will have a surgery to implant your pump.
 Your nurse will give you more information and tell you how to get ready for your surgery.

 You will be given general anesthesia (medication to make you sleep) before your surgery starts.
 Once you’re asleep, your doctor will make a small incision (surgical cut) in your lower abdomen.
 They will make a space between the skin and muscle and place your pump in this space.

 Then, they will place your pump’s catheter into your hepatic artery (see Figure 2).